 Can I request articles, books, and other materials from Pacific Northwest academic libraries (Summit) and interlibrary loan?

 You can request electronic journal articles and book chapters as usual through the library catalog (learn more about how to make a request).
-We have indefinitely suspended borrowing of physical materials from other Pacific Northwest academic libraries and interlibrary loan.
-Email ill@pdx.edu if you have questions about interlibrary loan during this time.
+Physical item borrowing will resume on September 16th.
+Email ill@pdx.edu if you have questions about interlibrary loan.

 How can I check out materials from and/or get materials delivered to me at other academic libraries?